emekamykael45/card-anatomy/README.md

+# Card Anatomy

+Built a card component in React to cater to the different scenarios of the content of a card.

-# Getting Started with Create React App
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).